 Hoisting and Rigging (H&R)

-It is recommended to update this health and safety certification every three years.
-No prerequisites are required.
+No prerequisites are required are required for this program.
 Completion of this course means that you will be able to:

 Working at Heights (WAH)

-This health and safety training certification expires every three years and includes the following benefits:
+This health and safety training certification includes the following benefits:

 Working at Heights Refresher (WAHR)